 7. Central heating Is there a central heating system in your property?
-(Note: a partial central heating system is one which does not heat all the main rooms of the property-the main living room, the bedroom(s), the hall and the bathroom).
-If you have answered yes or partial-what kind of central heating is there?
-Yes Gas (examples: gas-fired, solid fuel, electric storage heating, gas-warm air).
+(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
+Yes If you have answered yes or partial - what kind of central heating is there?
+Gas (examples: gas-fired, solid fuel, electric storage heating, gas-warm air).
 If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating system installed?
-1984 (ii) Do you have a maintenance contract for the central heating system?
-If you have answered yes, please give details of the company with which you have a maintenance contract: No (iii) When was your maintenance agreement last renewed?
-(Please provide the month and year). • Energy Performance Certificate Does your property have an Energy Performance Certificate, which is less than 10 years old?
-No • Issues that may have affected your property Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-No If you have answered yes, is the damage the subject of any outstanding insurance claim?
-Please select

-b.
-Are you aware of the existence of asbestos in your property?
-If you have answered yes, please give details: No
+New boiler in past 5 years , (ii) Do you have a maintenance contract for the central heating system?
+No If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintenance agreement last renewed?
+(Please provide the month and year).
+8. Energy Performance Certificate , Does your property have an Energy Performance Certificate, which is less than 10 years old?
+No 9.
+Issues that may have affected your property No a.
+Has there been any storm, flood, fire or other structural damage to your property while you have owned it? , NO b.
+Are you aware of the existence of asbe stos in your pro perty?
+No If you have answered yes, please give details: 10.
+Services a.
+Please tick which services are connecte supplier: ed to your prope erty and give details of the Services Connected Supplier Gas or liquid petroleum gas Octopus Energy • Water mains or private water supply Scottish Water Electricity Octopus Energy Mains drainage Scottish Water Telephone Cable TV or satellite • Broadband b.

-10. Services

-a.
-Please tick which services are connecte supplier: ed to your prope erty and give details of the

-Services Connected Supplier

-Gas or liquid petroleum gas SCOTTIBH

-Water mains or private water supply SCOTTISH WAT €£

-Electricity SCOTTISH

-Mains drainage SCOTTISH WAT (CR

-Telephone 87

-Cable TV or satellite

-Broadband 87

-b.
 Is there a septic tank system at your property?
-No

-If you have answered yes, please answ er the two ques tions below:

-(i) Do you have appropriate consents for the discharge from your septic tank?
-Please select

-(ii) Do you have a maintenance contract for your septic tank?
-If you have answered yes, please give details of the company with which you have a maintenance contract: Please select
+No If you have answered yes, please answ ver the two ques tions below: (i) Do you have appropriate consents fo or the discharge from your septic tank?
+Please select (ii) Do you have a maintenance contrac Please select If you have answered yes, please give have a maintenance contract: details of the co mpany with which you